Jean Reno

+Juan Moreno y Herrera-Jiménez (born 30 July 1948), commonly known as Jean Reno ([ʒɑ̃ ʁeno]), is a French and Spanish actor.
+He established himself as a leading man of French cinema through his collaborations with director Luc Besson, and has worked in numerous international productions.
+He is a three-time César Award nominee - Best Actor for Les Visiteurs (1993) and Léon: The Professional (1994), and Best Supporting Actor for The Big Blue (1988).

+Reno's other notable films include Le Dernier Combat (1983), La Femme Nikita (1990), Mission: Impossible (1996), Ronin (1998), Godzilla (1998), Crimson Rivers (2000), Wasabi (2001), The Pink Panther (2006), The Da Vinci Code (2006), Flushed Away (2006), Hector and the Search for Happiness (2014), The Promise (2016), and Da 5 Bloods (2020).

 Early life

-Reno was born Juan Moreno y Herrera-Jiménez, on 30 July 1948 in Casablanca, Morocco.
-His parents were Spanish, natives of Sanlúcar de Barrameda and Jerez de la Frontera in Andalucia.
+Reno was born Juan Moreno y Herrera-Jiménez, on 30 July 1948 in Casablanca, French Morocco.
+His parents were Spanish, natives of Sanlúcar de Barrameda and Jerez de la Frontera in Andalusia.
 They had moved to North Africa to find work and escape Francoist Spain.

-He has a younger sister named María Teresa ("Maite"); the children were raised Catholic.
+Reno has a younger sister named María Teresa ("Maite").
 Their father was a linotypist.
 Their mother died when he was a teenager.
-He learned Spanish from his parents, and Arabic and French growing up in Morocco.

-At the age of 17, he moved to France, where he studied acting in the Cours Simon School of Drama.

-When he moved to France, he served in the French Army, which was mandatory after his family gained French citizenship.
+At the age of 17, Reno and his family moved to France, where he studied acting at the Cours Simon School of Drama in Paris.
+Reno also served in the French Army, as his military service became mandatory once his family had gained French citizenship.

+Reno learned Spanish from his parents, and French growing up in Morocco, and Italian from studying it as a special interest and acting in Italian films.